Eddie Firmani

-Edwin Ronald "Eddie" Firmani ([ˈɛddi firˈmaːni]; born 7 August 1933) is a former professional football player and manager.
-A former forward, he spent most of his career in Italy and England.
+Edwin Ronald Firmani ([ˈɛddi firˈmaːni]; born 7 August 1933) is a former professional football player and manager.
+A former forward, he spent most of his playing career in Italy and England.
+He managed 13 different clubs over 29 years, mostly in the United States, Canada, and the Middle East.
 Born in South Africa, he represented the Italy national team internationally.

 Playing career

 Firmani played as a centre or inside forward.
 He joined English team Charlton Athletic in 1950 and became a regular goal scorer, including scoring five goals in a 6–1 win against Aston Villa in 1955.
 At the time the Charlton team included several South Africans, John Hewie, Stuart Leary and Sid O'Linn.
 During his first spell with Charlton he married Pat Robinson, daughter of the club's assistant manager.
-Later in 1955 he moved to Italian team Sampdoria for £35,000, which at the time was a record transfer fee involving a British club, beginning an eight-year spell in Italy when he gained three caps for the Italian national team, qualifying for the national team because his grandfather was Italian.
+Later in 1955 he moved to Italian team Sampdoria for £35,000, which at the time was a record transfer fee involving a British club, beginning an eight-year spell in Italy when he gained three caps for the Italy national team, qualifying for the national team because his grandfather was Italian.
 He also played for Inter Milan and Genoa.

 While playing in Italy, he was given a nickname which was later modified twice.
 He was originally called Il Tacchino (The Turkey) because he flapped his elbows when he ran.
 It was first changed to Il Tacchino Freddo (The Cold Turkey) for the phlegmatic way he celebrated his goals, before he was finally known as Il Tacchino d'Oro (The Golden Turkey) when he began scoring with greater frequency.

 In 1960 Firmani wrote a volume of autobiography "Football with the Millionaires", which provides an interesting contrast between the lifestyle of Italian footballers and their English counterparts in the era of the maximum wage.

 He returned to England in 1963, linking up again with Charlton, now playing in the second division.
 After two years he moved to Southend United in the third division but returned to The Valley for a third spell with Charlton two seasons later.
 In total, he made 177 appearances for the Addicks, scoring 89 goals.
 In recognition of his talents, he was named as Charlton's greatest overseas player in 2005.
 Firmani is the only man ever to have scored 100 League goals in both England and Italy, albeit only 50 in the English first division.
 In 1975, he played one game for the Tampa Bay Rowdies of the North American Soccer League.